 - Denver is a mountain lover’s dream come true.
 There are 58 peaks in the state of Colorado that stand above 14,000 feet.

 What’s the population of Denver?

-The Denver metro area has a population of more than 3 million residents, but the city itself has around 717,000 residents (as of the 2018 Census).
-The city’s residents are relatively young, with almost 40% of the population between the ages of 20 and 39.
-The median age in Denver is 34 years old.
+The Denver metro area has a population of more than 3.1 million residents, but the city itself 960,000 people Residents of Denver tend to be young, with a median age in Denver of 34.
 There’s an even gender split in the city, and the majority of Denver residents are single.

 Denver has a diverse population, with many ethnicities calling the city home.
 Its population is about 55% white and 30% Hispanic.
 The rest of the population is predominantly African American and Asian.